microsoft/checkedc-llvm-test-suite/README.md

 version of LLVM/clang.

 We have deleted test-only code from this repo and left only benchmarks in the repo.
 That makes the repo easier to work with.
-It decreases dis usage from about  2.3 GBytes to under 500 MBytes.
+It decreases disk usage from about 2.3 GBytes to under 500 MBytes.

 Checked C is an extension to C that adds checking to detect or prevent common programming  errors such as out-of-bounds memory accesses.
 For more information on Checked C, see the Checked C specification in the [Checked C repo](https://github.com/Microsoft/checkedc).
 The Checked C version of   LLVM/clang lives in two repos: the [Checked C clang repo](https://github.com/Microsoft/checked-clang) and the [Checked C LLVM repo](https://github.com/Microsoft/checkedc-llvm).

 ## Status

 At this time, no benchmarks have been converted to use Checked C.

+## Running benchmarks

+To run benchmarks on Linux, see the LNT [quick start directions](http://llvm.org/docs/lnt/quickstart.html) on the LLVM site.
+You will want to add the argument `-ccflags -fcheckedc-extension` to the LNT command-line.
+The benchmarks can also be run on Windows 10 using the Windows subsystem for Linux.
+See the directions [here](docs/Behcmarking-on-Windows.md).

 ## Contributing